-In The Hills Shire, Construction is the most productive industry, generating $1,418 million in 2017/18.
+In The Hills Shire, Construction most productive industry, generating $1,762 million in 2018/19.

 Value added by industry is an indicator of business productivity in The Hills Shire.
 It shows how productive each industry sector is at increasing the value of its inputs.
 It is a more refined measure of the productivity of an industry sector than output (total gross revenue), as some industries have high levels of output but require large amounts of input expenditure to achieve that.

 By comparing the value added of each industry sector to a regional benchmark, you can clearly see the structure of The Hills Shire’s economy.
 This can be done by directly comparing the percentage contribution of each industry to the total output, relative to the benchmark, or by using a location quotient, where a number greater than one indicates a high concentration of that industry and less than one indicates a lower concentration.